DataStax-Examples/object-mapper-java/README.md

 ### Prerequisites

 * Java 8
-* An Apache Cassandra(R) cluster is running and accessible through the contacts points and data center identified in [application.conf](/src/main/resources/application.conf)
+* A Cassandra cluster is running and accessible through the contacts points and data center identified in [application.conf](/src/main/resources/application.conf)

 ### Running